AhmedBakrXI/-java-exams/README.md

 - Question 3 ThreadPool ---> another solution to solve the question using a thread pool
 ## Fall 21
 - Question 2.c ---> added a comment at the end for number c
+- Question 2.c ---> Updated the answer of number c